GameMakerl12/robux-gamepasses-gifter-extension/README.md

-# bloxflip-case-Predictor
+# robux/gamepass gifter [EXTENSION]
-a bloxflip Extension Predictor that auto play's for you and Predicts  when to join a case battle very accurate
+a roblox extension where you can GIFT ROBUX AND GAMEPASSES FINALLY!! using trading api!

 https://www.youtube.com/watch?v=oswjtLwCUqg HOW TO SETUP